Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mariners

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has driven home a run in 33 games this year (35.9%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on six occasions..
+- Gurriel has an RBI in 33 of 92 games this year, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in six contests.

+- He has scored in 33.7% of his games this year, with two or more runs scored in 7.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.